 Liberty Memorial Association d/b/a The National World War I Museum and Memorial (the Museum), a Missouri not-for-profit corporation, was formed in 1920 to honor those who gave service during World War I through the construction of a memorial and museum complex (the Memorial) in 1926.
-The Memorial building and 43-acre park grounds are owned by the City of Kansas City, Missouri (the City) and the Museum artifacts are owned by the Museum.
-The original Memorial comprised two 2,550 square-foot buildings to house the collection, the Tower and additional exterior architectural elements and artistic renderings.
+The Memorial building and 26-acre park grounds are owned by the City of Kansas City, Missouri (the City) and the Museum artifacts are owned by the Museum.
+The original Memorial comprised two 2,550 square-foot buildings to house the collection, the Liberty Memorial Tower and additional exterior architectural elements and artistic renderings.
 On October 6, 2000, the Memorial was listed on the National Register of Historic Places.
 The original Memorial was restored in 2002 pursuant to guidelines established by the State of Missouri Historical Preservation Office and met the criteria of the Secretary of the Interior's Standards for the Treatment of Historic Properties.
 The Memorial's rededication ceremony was held on Memorial Day of 2002.
 As a result of the restoration, significant underground space became available for the expanded Museum exhibit area (30,000 square feet) and the associated research and archival storage areas (22,000 square feet).
 Restoration and expansion efforts were validated in the Historic Structure, Landscape, and Preservation Planning Report for Liberty Memorial prepared by John G. Waite Associates, Architects, PLLC.

 The grand opening of the expanded Museum, designated by the United States Congress as the National World War I Museum in 2004, took place on December 2, 2006.
+In 2014, the Congress of the United States designated the Memorial as a national World War I memorial, thereby giving the Museum and Memorial the designation as The National World War I Museum and Memorial.
 The expanded Museum houses and displays a significant portion of the Museum's collection of objects and artifacts.
-This rich collection has grown to more than 300,000 artifacts as of December 31, 2015.
+This rich collection has grown to more than 310,000 artifacts as of December 31, 2016.
 Pursuant to the guidelines of the American Association for State and Local History (AASLH), the collection has not been capitalized because the AASLH believes that collections are not financial assets, but constitute a separate category of resource directly fulfilling institutional missions, legal responsibilities and fiduciary obligations.
 The Museum has agreed to follow the AASLH's Statement of Professional Standards and Ethics, which specifically concludes that collections shall not be capitalized nor treated as financial assets.
-Accessions to the collection, which often include multiple artifacts, totaled 165 in 2015.
+Accessions to the collection, which often include multiple artifacts, totaled 174 and 165 in 2016 and 2015, respectively.